 I love texture, and lately I’ve been occupied with decorating with texture, almost in place of color.
 So for this Easter centerpiece tablescape, I was thrilled when I pinned these jute covered eggs from Posed Perfection on my Pinterest Easter board for the inspiration.

-So here are the eggs I made for the dining table at ‘Our House’:
+So here are the eggs I made for the dining table:

 The chunky jute gives incredible texture to the eggs in the tin basket.